nschan/nf-hrp/README.md

 I was unable to run `interproscan` version 5.59_91.0 (the latest version on biocontainers) with `-dp` successfully: some of the interproscan pfam jobs with `-dp` errored out, and this produced a very short pfam table.

-I resorted to using spack, but I assume a container with the most recent version would suffice, currently that is 5.63-95.
+I resorted to using spack, but I assume a container with the most recent version would suffice, currently that is 5.63-95.0

-A dockerfile to build such a container is included in modules/HRP/interproscan.
+After I wrote this, a new container for interproscan:5.63-95.0 was released by interpro, I have added it to the charliecloud configuration.

 ## genblastG